 This bottle and I have history; after ten years of carrying it, babying it, and nurturing it.
 I decided to pop it open for my forty second nameday.
 Could have gone several more years, easy, but it was perfect timing for me, and this is why I love wine.
 Cheers. — 3 years ago

 2016 vintage.
 From Coravin.
 Medium body.
 Phenomenal smoky, mineral nose.
 Almost all traces of the baby fat gone.
 Transitioning from the teen years into young adulthood but still visiting the parents to do laundry on occasion.
 Tannins picking up and slowly becoming more pronounced.
 Need to taste this again in a year or two.
 Very promising.
-5.9.24. — 7 months ago
+5.9.24. — a year ago

 Open.
 Last one.
 Blackberry violets meats lead pencils some baking spices.
 Fruit is mostly gone on palate.
 Still good tannins structure Open an hour.
 Leather comes though more.
 Fruit flavors of light blackberry bramble.
 Turned excellent over 2 hrs. — 2 years ago